 Blog posts related to Model y

 UPDATE: It's been a couple of weeks since Tesla started sending out delivery confirmation emails to Model y reservation holders (both with Performance and LR AWD configurations).
-No dates have been shared yet for the first deliveries, but Model Ys have already been spotted on their way to their future owners.
+No dates have been shared yet for the first deliveries, but Model Ys have already been spotted on the road.

 Past Tesletter articles

 Greentheonly has been tinkering with a Model Y computer and shared on Twitter that it’s actually different than the Model 3.
 For example, the autopilot-infotainment link got upgraded to 1GB from 100mbps.
 Some pretty in-depth details being discussed in this Reddit thread.From issue #108

 DAErik, a well known Tesla Youtuber who owns a Model Y and a Model S, has used a FLIR thermal camera to check out the differences between the Model Y and the Model S in-heat heater’s layout:

 - The Model Y front seats reached temperatures consistently throughout the seats while the Model S the backrest warmers reached lower temperatures than the ‘but warmers’

 - The Model Y back middle seat doesn’t have full heating, the Model S does

 Ok, the first one explains a lot… 😂From issue #108